carvel-dev/ytt/proposals/001-schemas/README.md

   aws: 4
   ```

   To discourage redundant use of `@schema/default` (TBD how to determine?), above will error.
+Another example is when value is of type `any`, `@schema/default` must not be provided.

   This annotation is required for `array-typed <unique>` values to indicate explicitly to readers of schema what is the default value.